aekespong/FastAPI-SQLModel-User/README.md

 # FastAPI-SQLModel-User

-User is a basic implementation of an API.
+This is a basic implementation of an API that can be used as a template for new Entity Microservices.
+Through its API users can be added, modyfied and deleted.

-It also includes a very basic HTML-form that presents a list of Users.
+It also includes a very basic HTML-form that presents a list of Users through [gridjs.io.](https://gridjs.io/)

 The solution is based on:
   - FastAPI